zygtech/popularitytracker/README.md

 + [Find PlaceIDs](https://developers.google.com/maps/documentation/javascript/examples/places-placeid-finder)
 4. Change permissions to `tracker.py` by running `chmod 777 tracker.py`
 5. Run `python3 tracker.py init` to initialize script
-6. Add to `cron` by running `crontab -e` and adding in example (Monday - Saturday from 10:00-20:00) line:
+6. Add to `CRON` by running `crontab -e` and adding in example (Monday - Saturday from 10:00-20:00) line:
 + `0 10-20 * * 1-6 python3 /home/pi/popularitytracker/tracker.py`
 7. Copy folder `tracker` to Apache/Nginx WWW folder in example `/var/www/html`
-8. Edit `config.php` in this folder with `popularitytracker` path and minimum/maximum hour (same as in cron!)
+8. Edit `config.php` in this folder with `popularitytracker` path and minimum/maximum hour (same as in CRON!)
 9. Browse to `https://yourserver.com/tracker` and monitor popularity of any places